Qualys/CloudSecurity/README.md

 * **slack_cloudview_alerts** - This helps you to integrate CloudView Assessment data into Slack for alerting

 ## Credits:
-we would like to thanks the contributors of various scripts under this project.
+we would like to thank the contributors of various scripts under this project.

 * [Mikesh Khanal](https://github.com/mkhanal1)
 * [Sean Nicholson](https://github.com/snicholson-qualys)